 Here's the scandal.
 Mary was a normal girl living in a nothing town called Nazareth, in the north of Israel.

 She was probably 14 or 15-and (as was normal in that society) engaged to be married.
 But, before Joseph had touched her, she fell pregnant.

-Today, that might prompt a bit of gossip, nothing more.
+Today, that might prompt a bit of gossip-nothing more.
 Then, it was hugely scandalous.
 They took marriage seriously in Israel-so seriously that adultery could get you stoned to death.
+And that included anyone who was engaged-like Mary.

-And that's what Mary faced.
+So that's what Mary faced.
 Not just dirty looks and cutting comments from other women, but a lifetime of struggle and loneliness, and the real possibility of death.
 But they don't mention those things in nativity plays.